Alessandra de Osma

 Princess Christian of Hanover (née Alessandra Lisette de Osma Foy; born 21 March 1988) is a Peruvian attorney, handbag designer, and former model.
-She is a member of the Hanoverian royal family through her marriage to Prince Christian of Hanover.
+She is a member of the former Hanoverian royal family through her marriage to Prince Christian of Hanover.

 Early life and family

 Alessandra de Osma was born in San Borja, Lima, Peru.
 She is the daughter of Felipe Juan Luis de Osma Berckemeyer, Executive and Central Commercial Manager of Hermes Transportes Blindados, a Peruvian cash management firm, and his wife Elizabeth María Foy Vásquez, a former model.
 The Osma family has ties to the Spanish nobility through her distant cousin, José Domingo de Osma Wakonigg, who currently holds the hereditary title of Count of Vistaflorida.

 Career

 When de Osma was sixteen she signed with Ford Models in New York City.
 She has modeled for Missoni and Bottega Veneta.
 She studied law at the University of Lima and has a master's degree in fashion and business management from the University of Navarra.
 In 2018 she launched her own fashion brand Moi & Sass with Moira Laporta.